telerik/kendo-react-inputs/docs/slider/overview.md

     );
 ```

-The `fixedtickwidth` option sets the width between each two ticks along the track.
+The `fixedTickWidth` property sets the width between each two ticks along the track.
 Its value must be set in pixels.
-When the option is enabled, the component gets resized to fit all ticks with the corresponding width.
-If no `fixedTickWidth` options is defined, the component adjusts the size of the ticks in a way that the sum matches the actual size of the component.
+When the property is enabled, the component gets resized to fit all ticks with the corresponding width.
+If no `fixedTickWidth` properties is defined, the component adjusts the size of the ticks in a way that the sum matches the actual size of the component.

 ```html
   <div id="app"></div>